aimms/documentation/pro-release-notes.rst

 ----------------------------

-                  On September 9, 2015, we released a bugfix on AIMMS PRO 2.4 (build 2.4.2.190).
+                  On September 9, 2015, we released a bug fix on AIMMS PRO 2.4 (build 2.4.2.190).
 The following improvements have been made in this release: